patahto/Numbers-AI-Demo/README.md

    > - On Windows, you might need to run the terminal as Administrator
    > - For performance, consider using `--no-cache-dir` with pip if you have limited disk space
    > - To deactivate the virtual environment, type `deactivate` in the terminal

-## Dependencies (requirements.txt)

-The bot relies on several key Python packages to function properly.
-Here's what each dependency does and how it contributes to the bot's functionality:

-### Core Data Analysis Libraries

-**pandas>=2.1.0**
-- **Purpose**: Data manipulation and analysis framework
-- **How it helps**: Handles financial data processing, time series analysis, and data structuring.
-Used for organizing stock data, calculating financial ratios, and managing historical price data efficiently.

-**numpy>=1.26.0**
-- **Purpose**: Numerical computing and mathematical operations
-- **How it helps**: Provides the mathematical foundation for calculations like moving averages, statistical analysis, and array operations essential for technical indicators.

-### Financial Data Sources

-**yfinance>=0.2.33**
-- **Purpose**: Yahoo Finance API wrapper for stock data
-- **How it helps**: Fetches real-time and historical stock prices, financial statements, company information, and market data.
-This is the primary data source for all stock analysis.

-**pandas-datareader>=0.10.0**
-- **Purpose**: Additional financial data sources
-- **How it helps**: Provides access to multiple financial data sources and serves as a backup data retrieval method when Yahoo Finance is unavailable.

-### Web Scraping and HTTP

-**requests>=2.31.0**
-- **Purpose**: HTTP library for making web requests
-- **How it helps**: Handles API calls, web scraping for additional company information, and fetching market news that might influence stock analysis.

-**beautifulsoup4>=4.12.2**
-- **Purpose**: HTML and XML parsing library
-- **How it helps**: Extracts relevant information from financial websites, company pages, and news sources to supplement the analysis with qualitative data.

-### Machine Learning and Analytics

-**scikit-learn>=1.3.0**
-- **Purpose**: Machine learning and data preprocessing
-- **How it helps**: Used for data normalization, feature scaling, and potentially implementing predictive models for stock price movements and trend analysis.

-### Automation and Environment

-**schedule>=1.2.0**
-- **Purpose**: Job scheduling library
-- **How it helps**: Enables automated bi-weekly analysis runs, allowing the bot to operate continuously without manual intervention.

-**python-dotenv>=1.0.0**
-- **Purpose**: Environment variable management
-- **How it helps**: Manages configuration settings, API keys, and sensitive information securely without hardcoding them in the script.

-### Why These Versions Matter

-- **Minimum versions ensure compatibility**: Each package version is tested to work together without conflicts
-- **Feature availability**: Newer versions include important features like improved data handling and bug fixes
-- **Security**: Recent versions include security patches for financial data handling
-- **Performance**: Optimized versions provide faster data processing and analysis

-### Installation Notes

-- All packages are automatically installed with `pip install -r requirements.txt`
-- The versions specified are minimums - newer compatible versions will also work
-- Some packages may require system-level dependencies (detailed in the Prerequisites section)

 ## Usage